BlogPost

 sofiane

-Sofiane BRANECI - Consultant Coperneec
+Sofiane BRANECI - Consultant Canopee

 “ Diplômé de la Sorbonne, Sofiane s’est spécialisé dans la technologie Java et a eu l’occasion de travailler lors de son stage sur l’optimisation et l’amélioration d’un outil stratégique.
 Il a également pu concevoir et mettre en œuvre une solution d’export de données optimisée pour supporter les différentes masses données générées par les utilisateurs sous forme d’API.
 Sofiane fait également parti de nos Tech’Angels et prend part activement à l’animation de notre communauté Tech. ”